Roguerrants

 This mostly illustrates the combat system, and also the tactical gameplay where decisions are taken while the game is paused, and then executed.
 Playing in tactical mode is optional: in the second part of the game, the whole fight could have happened in real-time (and I would probably have died...).

 The game engine provides a seamless and flexible integration of different minigames with their own gameplay and internal logic, within the framework of a larger explorable open world.
 It is then possible to structure a large and highly complex adventure by essentially pluging components together: the source code for the game displayed here, involving very high-level components, is about 30 lines long - in a declarative style.
-And this being Smalltalk, the game can restructure itself dynamically at any level of granularity while being played, so the potential for interactive stories and auto-ajusting progression and difficulty is huge.
+And this being Smalltalk, the game can restructure itself dynamically at any level of granularity while being played, so the potential for interactive stories and auto-ajusting progression and difficulty is immense.

 Features